keplerlab/enhant/docs/source/index.rst

 -  Take notes (to take manual notes using your voice along with when it was taken)

+-  Select text on the page to add it as a note.

--  Download meeting data (which contains above mentioned bookmarks, screenshots and notes along with meeting transcript)
+-  Download meeting data (which contains above mentioned bookmarks, screenshots and notes in .txt and .pdf file along with meeting transcript)

 -  Annotate within tab